 According to the ETA, employers must provide and make sure their employees wear face coverings if required by orders from the California Department of Public Health (CDPH).
 The CDPH currently requires all workers in healthcare or long-term care settings and adult or senior care facilities to wear facial coverings indoors.
 Refer to your city or municipality’s public health department for other specific regulations (Example: The Los Angeles Public Health Department COVID-19 Response Plan.)

 In other indoor environments, such as homeless shelters, emergency shelters, cooling and heating centers, or state/local correctional facilities and detention centers that are not in the healthcare industry, the individual facility should refer to the CDC COVID-19 Community Levels to determine the level of masking requirements that they should enforce.
 When COVID-19 community levels are low, businesses are not obligated to enforce a mask mandate.
 However, when levels are medium or high, businesses should strongly consider providing patrons with information about masking and require all employees and patrons to wear masks.
+Furthermore, the COVID-19 Prevention non-emergency regulations are in effect starting from February 3, 2023 until February 3, 2025.
 For more in-depth guidance, visit the CDPH page.

 COVID-19 Testing Requirements